Coronavirus: What animal owners need to know

 Can pets and farm animals get infected with Sars-Cov-2?
-Can they become ill with Covid-19 and infect members of the same species?
-And can ill or infected pets or farm animals infect humans?
+Do they get ill?
+And can they infect humans?

 Several scientific groups around the world are currently conducting research regarding these questions – because Sars-CoV-2 is a new virus that we still have to learn a lot about.
 We therefore would like to point out that certain publications, theories and facts currently circulating may not have been as intensively checked and verified as normally in many cases, due to the high pressure on science at the moment.
 It is therefore important to remain calm because every thesis needs to stand the test of scientific discourse in the long term.
 And there is a possibility that a newly celebrated fact today is not valid anymore in two weeks.
 We therefore would also like to ask for caution when handling news that quickly spread across social networks.
 Because unfortunately, many half-truths and incorrect pieces of information around this topic are circulating on social media.

 Regarding risk evaluation, it is always necessary to look at the most recent state of science for every specific animal species.